The Complete Guide to ACL Tear Rehab

 Patellar tendon grafts closely resemble the ACL and having bony attachment sites included in the graft allows for “bone-to-bone” healing which is often considered to be stronger.
 However, removing 1/3 of the patellar tendon for the graft does increase the risk of future patellar tendon problems as well as commonly being associated with pain in the front of the knee.
 Patients may have complaints of this pain, especially when kneeling, even years after the surgery.

 Hamstring tendon grafts have a smaller incision to obtain the graft and do not have the same bone removal as patellar tendon grafts.
 As a result, the pain in the immediate post-op period as well as down the road tends to be lower.
-However, the lack of bone-to-bone healing results in the graft needing a longer period of time to become rigid and therefore requires a longer protective period.
+However, the lack of bone-to-bone healing results in the graft needing a longer period to become rigid and therefore requires a longer protective period.

 Recovering from ACL surgery